tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_item.md

 }
 ```

- * Called right after an item has been picked up
+ * Called right before an item is repaired
  * No return behavior

 ## OnItemResearch